lolaeva/diving-school-app/readme.md

 # Diving School Database Frontend App with Python, Tkinter, PostgreSQL
+ This app is made for the Database Management course assignment.
+Language is Turkish.
 ## Folder organization:

 * On main page there are two python files: the first is the main file **script.py** for running the app.
 The second is **backend.py** providing connection of the frontend to PostgreSQL database.